 Course aim: To prepare participants to alleviate hunger and poverty through sustainable development of vegetables sector

-Format of the course: The training is composed of thee separate modules which can be taken individually or as a whole
+Format of the course: The training is composed of two separate modules which can be taken individually or as a whole

-Training Venue: AVRDC’s Research and Training Station in Kamphaeng Saen, Nakhon Pathom, Thailand
+Training Venue: World Vegetable Center Research and Training Station in Kamphaeng Saen, Nakhon Pathom, Thailand

 The training curriculum is designed to engage participants in the entire spectrum of activities in the vegetable value chain such as breeding, seed production, production, marketing, postharvest, nutrition, and sessions on gender, climate change adaptation, communication, and monitoring and evaluation.

-For any further information, check WorldVeg’s website at http://ivtc.avrdc.org.
+For further information, check the IVTC website at http://ivtc.avrdc.org

 The third in the pace-setting series of symposia, SEAVEG 2016 will focus on improved nutrition and livelihoods, and will be held at the Putrajaya Marriott Hotel, Sepang Utara, Malaysia, 6-8 September 2016.
 This symposium will highlight the critical importance of vegetables in Southeast Asia and identify technologies for increased vegetable production, marketing and consumption; to realize the potential of providing nutrition to rapidly growing and increasingly urbanized populations.